bbelbase8/bpb/_pages/about.md

----
-permalink: /
-title: "Physics behind my life"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
 ## About me

-I am a PhD student in experimental condensed matter physics at Purdue University.
-My research focuses on quantum magnetism and correlated electron systems, with an emphasis on rare-earth–based quantum materials.
-I am particularly interested in low-energy spin dynamics, frustrated magnetism, and emergent phenomena in low-dimensional systems.
+I am a PhD student in experimental condensed matter physics in the Department of Physics and Astronomy at Purdue University.
+My research focuses on quantum magnetism and strongly correlated electron systems, with particular emphasis on rare-earth–based quantum materials.
+I am especially interested in low-energy spin dynamics, frustrated magnetism, and emergent quantum phases in low-dimensional systems.

+Prior to joining Purdue, I received my undergraduate and master’s training in physics at Tribhuvan University, Nepal.
+During this period, I was involved in research at the Central Department of Physics, where I worked in collaboration with the Advanced Materials Research Laboratory (AMRL).
+This work provided a strong theoretical foundation and early exposure to the electronic and magnetic properties of quantum materials, motivating my transition toward experimental research.

-My work combines crystal growth, thermodynamic and magnetic measurements, and neutron scattering techniques to understand how collective quantum behavior emerges in real materials.
-I have experience working with single crystals and polycrystalline samples, and I regularly collaborate with national laboratories and international research groups.
+At Purdue University, my work combines single-crystal growth, ultra-low-temperature thermodynamic and magnetic measurements, electrical transport, and neutron scattering experiments to investigate collective quantum behavior in real materials.
+I have experience working with both single-crystalline and polycrystalline samples and regularly collaborate with national laboratories and international research groups.

 ---

 ## Research interests

 - Quantum magnetism and frustrated spin systems
-- Rare-earth triangular and kagome lattice materials
+- Rare-earth–based triangular-lattice and kagome materials
+- Low-energy spin dynamics and emergent quantum phases
-- Low-temperature thermodynamic and magnetic measurements
+- Ultra-low-temperature thermodynamic and magnetic measurements
 - Neutron scattering and spectroscopy
-- Crystal electric field effects and spin dynamics
+- Crystal electric field effects in correlated materials

 ---

 ## Academic background

-Before joining Purdue University, I received my undergraduate training in physics, where I developed a strong foundation in theoretical and computational methods.
-During my doctoral studies, I shifted toward experimental condensed matter physics, motivated by understanding how theoretical concepts manifest in real quantum materials.
+My academic training began with a strong emphasis on theoretical and computational physics during my studies at Tribhuvan University.
+Through research experience and international collaborations, I developed a growing interest in understanding how theoretical concepts in quantum materials manifest in experiments.
+This motivation led me to pursue doctoral research in experimental condensed matter physics, where I now focus on uncovering emergent phenomena in strongly correlated quantum systems.

 ---

 ## This website

-This website serves as a record of my research activities, including publications, talks, teaching experience, and ongoing projects.
-It is intended for researchers, collaborators, and students interested in quantum materials and condensed matter physics.

-Please feel free to explore the different sections or contact me for collaboration or discussion.
+This website documents my research activities, including publications, talks, teaching experience, and ongoing projects.
+It is intended as a resource for researchers, collaborators, and students interested in quantum materials and condensed matter physics.
+Please feel free to explore the site or reach out for discussion or collaboration.